pschaus/book_lepl1402/source/part1.rst

 ----------------

 In our examples so far, all variables were either parameter variables or local variables of a method.
 Such variables are only "alive" when the program is inside the method during execution.
-Similar to Python, you can have variables that "live" outside a method.
-These variables are called *class variables* because they "belong" to the class, not to a specific method.
+However, you can also have variables that "live" outside a method.
+These variables are called *class variables* because they belong to a class, not to a specific method.
 Similar to static methods, we mark them with the keyword :code:`static`:

 ..  code-block:: java